 Bond maven, author, investing evangelist: Cartesian’s Anthea Gardner The fixed-income specialist spills the beans on why she loves bonds, actively managed ETFs, and her 12-year-old Honda Jazz… by Giulietta Talevi February 13, 2026 Investing & Finance·Profile

-High yields, less drama: The case for South African bonds After a period where local income funds delivered double-digit returns and outperformed benchmarks, investors are asking: what comes next?… by Melville du Plessis February 4, 2026 Investing & Finance·Opinion
+High yields, less drama: the case for South African bonds After a period where local income funds delivered double-digit returns and outperformed benchmarks, investors are asking: what comes next?… by Melville du Plessis February 4, 2026 Investing & Finance·Opinion